Site map © Soft Byte Ltd 2012 Photos & screen shots are for illustrative purposes and may differ slightly from actual product.

 The SilverLink 5 has its own processor and memory and has replaced the earlier SilverLink 1 and 2, which were discontinued because they are unsuitable for recent versions of Windows.

-This group of knitting machines do not have any memory, and no stage of downloading the pattern is required.
+This group of knitting machines do not have any memory, and no separate stage of downloading the pattern is required.
 The pattern is automatically transferred to the SilverLink memory at the start of interactive knitting.

 The USB SilverLink 3 Plus includes the magnet arm and enables Interactive Knitting.